What is a lumbar puncture?

 of an exam table with your arms draped over a table positioned in front of you.
 In

 either position the back is arched, which helps to widen the spaces between your vertebrae.

-- Therefore, your back will be cleansed with an antiseptic solution and draped with
+Your back will be cleansed with an antiseptic solution and draped with sterile towels.

 sting for a few seconds, but makes the lumbar puncture less painful.